 Monument Health Initiatives

-In fiscal year 2018, Monument Health shortened the average time between arrival at the Emergency Department the administration of Alteplase (clot buster) to 55 minutes.
+In fiscal year 2018, Monument Health shortened the average time between arrival at the Emergency Department and the administration of Alteplase (clot buster) to 55 minutes.

 The recommended time is within one hour.